snwfdhmp/llm/README.md

 > Some models are still being added.
 This is a work in progress.

-These models will be supported by default:
-Here is the table you requested:

 | Model Name                   | Description                                     | Status |
 |------------------------------|-------------------------------------------------|--------|
 | gpt-3.5-turbo                | ChatGPT                                         | ✅      |